threepipes/circleci-env/README.md

 ccienv -r <your_repo_name> <cmd> [<args>]
 ```

-If `-r <your_repo_name>` is omitted, the current directory name is used as the target repository name.
+If `-r <your_repo_name>` is omitted, the origin URL of the current directory's git project is used to specify the target repository.

 ### Example